Welcome! Please join our network. Download and test out our resources. Adapt them and share your versions with us. Please attend one of our workshops!

 First to develop resources that empower learners by encouraging them to work with every other learner in the class in a playful, but purposeful, way.
 We want to nurture emotional and social development and make learners confident in sharing what they know....more

-Second to make complex ideas accessible by presenting them in concrete, visual and tactile ways.
+Second to make complex ideas accessible by providing ways in which they can be presented in concrete, visual and tactile ways.
 By taking abstract thinking out of heads and putting it on the table.
-By breaking ideas down and presenting them as case studies with lots of detail and examples.
+Not by simplifying but breaking ideas down and presenting them in case studies with lots of detail and examples.
 By providing scaffolding... more

 Third to encourage exploratory talk in the classroom.
 There is increasing evidence that talk and thinking work together to develop new meanings.
-There is also evidence that talk has been neglected in our classrooms and this has widened the gap in attainment.
+There is also now neurological evidence that talk fuels brain development.
+Unfortunately there is also evidence that talk has been neglected in our classrooms and this has widened the gap in attainment.
 Talk is good for all learners and vital for children learning a new language while they are learning.
 Our activities scaffold talk and help teachers plan for the language to support thinking.
 They also allow learners to move from social language to curriculum/academic talk and from there to confident writing......more

 And we want these three aims to be realised simultaneously.

 Our new partnership with Mantra Lingua has expanded the possibilities for collaborative work.
 They have taken tried and tested activities.
 They have produced brilliant new attractive artwork.
 Their printed versions arrive laminated and the cards are perforated so they can easily be prepared for the classroom.
 And of course the Mantra versions are sound enabled and you can add more sound stickers if necessary.
 They are not prerecorded, but ready for a variety of possible uses.
 Here are some suggestions on how they might be used.